ritikabhatnagar00/auditing-llm-med-bias/README.md

 This repository contains the code to build and evaluate 3 locally runnable LLMs on the quality of their outputs in the context of self-reported medical scenarios.

-We ran the models on the Adroit cluster.